nephio-experimental/one-summit-22-workshop/README.md

 Let's create our own organizational variant of the upstream free5gc package, using the Web UI.

-...results in free5gc-operator package in the `catalog` repo...
+...results in free5gc-operator package in the `catalog` repository...

 ### Deploy the free5gc Operator
 We can use a `PackageDeployment` resource to create a multi-cluster deployment